Gato-class submarine: Gato class

-The large size of these boats did negatively affect both surfaced and underwater maneuverability when compared to smaller submarines.
+The large size of these ships did negatively affect both surfaced and underwater maneuverability when compared to smaller submarines.
 No practical fix for this was available due to the limitations of the installed hydraulic systems used to move the rudder.
 Although a point of concern, the turning radius was still acceptable.
-After the war, a few fleet boats were fitted with an additional rudder topside at the very stern.
+After the war, a few fleet ships were fitted with an additional rudder topside at the very stern.

-The class of boats had numerous crew comforts including air conditioning, refrigerated storage for food, generous freshwater distilling units, clothes washers, and bunks for nearly every crew member; these were luxuries virtually unheard of in other navies.
-The bureau designers felt that if a crew of 60–80 men were to be expected to conduct 75-day patrols in the warm waters of the Pacific, these types of features were vital to the health and efficiency of the crew.
-They could be added without impact to the boat's war fighting abilities due to the extra room of the big fleet boat.
-The air conditioning in particular had a very practical application, too, besides comfort.
-Should a submarine submerge for any length of time, the heat generated by the recently shut-down engines, electronic gear, and 70 warm bodies will quickly raise internal temperatures above 100 F. High humidity generated by tropical waters will quickly condense and begin dripping into equipment, eventually causing electrical shorts and fires.
-Air conditioning, acting mostly as a dehumidifier, virtually eliminates this problem and greatly increases mechanical and electrical reliability.
-It proved to be a key factor in the success of these boats during World War II.
+They had numerous crew comforts including showers, air conditioning, refrigerated storage for food, generous freshwater distilling units, clothes washers, and bunks for nearly every crew member, luxuries virtually unheard of in other navies.
+The bureau designers felt that if a crew of 60–80 men were to be expected to conduct 75-day patrols in the warm waters of the Pacific, these types of features were vital to the health and efficiency of the crew, and could be added without impacting the ships’ warfighting abilities due to their large size.
+Air conditioning in particular had a very practical application, too, besides comfort.
+Should a submarine submerge for any length of time, the heat generated by the recently shut-down engines, electrical equipment, and body heat could quickly raise internal temperatures above 100 F. High humidity generated by tropical waters would condense and begin dripping into equipment, eventually causing electrical shorts and fires.
+Air conditioning, acting mostly as a dehumidifier, virtually eliminated this problem and greatly increased mechanical and electrical reliability.
+It proved to be a key factor in the success of these ships during World War II.

+Torpedoes

+At the beginning of World War II the standard torpedo for US fleet submarines was the 21-inch, Mark 14 torpedo.
+Due to a shortage of this torpedo, several substitutions were authorized, including using the shorter Bliss-Leavitt Mark 9 torpedo and Mark 10 torpedo, and the surface-fired Bliss–Leavitt Mark 8 torpedo, Mark 11 torpedo, Mark 12 torpedo, and Mark 15 torpedo.
+The surface-fired torpedoes required minor modifications.
+Due to their excessive length, marks 11, 12, and 15 torpedoes were limited to the aft torpedo tubes only.
+As torpedo production ramped up and the bugs were worked out of the Mark 14, substitutions were less common.
+As the war progressed, the Navy introduced the electric wakeless Mark 18 Torpedo and the Mark 23 torpedo, a simplified high-speed-only version of the Mark 14.
+Additionally, a small 19" swim-out acoustic homing Mark 27 torpedo supplemented the armament in fleet boats for defense against escorts.
+Near the end of the war, the offensive Mark 28 torpedo acoustic homing torpedo was introduced.
+Well after the war the Mark 37 Torpedo was introduced.